List of The Wheel of Time characters: Ishamael

 Ishamael is the most powerful of the Forsaken, and the only man known to be equal in power to Lews Therin Telamon and his reincarnation, Rand al'Thor.
-Originally named Elan Morin Tedronai, he joined the Shadow because he calculated that it was inevitable the Dark One would eventually triumph.
+Originally named Elan Morin Tedronai, he joined the Shadow because he determined it was inevitable the Dark One would eventually triumph.
 He was bound to the Dark One's prison but, unlike the other Forsaken, remained able to walk the world periodically.
 When Lews is driven mad and murders his own family, Ishamael visits him and heals his mind so he will realize what he has done.
 He is frustrated when Lews commits suicide, cheating Ishamael of the opportunity to punish him further.
 Over the millennia, Ishamael emerged to manipulate human events and stoke conflicts, laying the groundwork for the Dark One's rise.
 Using the name Ba'alzamon, Ishamael invades the dreams of Rand, Perrin Aybara and Mat Cauthon in The Eye of the World.
 Rand is finally confronted by Ba'alzamon, who he believes is the Dark One himself, and successfully rebuffs him by channeling the One Power for the first time.
 In The Great Hunt, Ishamael as Ba'alzamon presides over a clandestine meeting which includes Forsaken, various Darkfriends and two Aes Sedai.
 Rand battles Ba'alzamon at Falme, wounding the Forsaken grieviously by allowing himself to be stabbed first.
 Ba'alzamon attacks Rand again in The Dragon Reborn, but Rand kills him using the powerful crystal sword Callandor.
 Ishamael is later reincarnated by the Dark One as Moridin.